Breath of Fire II: Story

-Ten years later, Ryu and Bow live together in HomeTown as members of a Rangers guild, and are tasked with finding the lost pet of Mina, princess of the Kingdom of Windia.
+Ten years later, Ryu and Bow live together in HomeTown.
+As members of a Rangers guild, they are tasked with finding the lost pet of Mina, princess of the Kingdom of Windia.
 The two reluctantly complete the task and upon their return, Bow is charged with stealing from Trout, a local rich man.
 Bow claims he was framed by a mysterious "winged thief".
 Both escape the town the following night, and Bow remains in hiding while Ryu leaves to find the real thief and clear his friend's name.
 To gather information, Ryu travels to Coursair, a town with a large coliseum, and becomes a challenger in the arena against Katt, the coliseum's most popular fighter.
 Ryu gains Katt's trust by foiling the coliseum manager's plot to poison her and stage the fight, and then allies with her and Rand, an employee at the Coliseum, to defeat the manager, who has been possessed by a demon.
 While Rand stays behind to help construct Bow's hideout, Ryu and Katt arrive at HomeTown to investigate.
 There, they meet Nina, a student of magic and Mina's older sister.
 When Mina is kidnapped by a gang in an effort to blackmail Nina, she joins Ryu and Katt to defeat the gang's leader, who is also a demon in disguise.
 The party returns Mina to Windia, but find themselves expelled from the castle due to the superstition surrounding Nina's black wings.
 They are joined by Sten, a trickster who fails to swindle them and pledges himself to their cause.
 In the port town of Capitan, the party encounters Ray, a wandering priest of St. Eva, and assist him in rescuing a number of villagers from Capitan's dry well.
 Afterwards, Bow's hideaway is rebuilt into TownShip, and Ryu meets a Shaman, who taps into his latent ability to transform into a dragon, revealing him to be a part of the Dragon Clan thought missing for hundreds of years.